Inepsa/Gilded-RP-Rules/Gilded RP Business.md

 ## 🔹 Starting a Business

-- **Application Submission:** Business applications must be sent to our Roles & Applications tab(https://discord.com/channels/737446331920023628/1003417113781870592/1384588523306356940).
+- **Application Submission:** Business applications must be sent to our Roles & Applications tab (https://discord.com/channels/737446331920023628/1003417113781870592/1384588523306356940).
 Please note that you must be a citizen of the area (USA, Guarma, Mexico) before submitting your application.
-Applications will have deadlines and will be reviewed and voted on by Jr. Admin+ before accepting or rejecting.
+Applications will have deadlines and will be reviewed and voted on by Jr. Admin+ before being accepted or rejected.
 - **Post-Application Acceptance:** If your business application is accepted, you will receive an acceptance message from the bot.
 Once you receive such a message, open a support ticket to begin the setup process.

 ---